-GHSP uses global freight forwarders in conjunction with FedEx to move products and materials throughout the world.
+GHSP uses global freight forwarders in conjunction with FedEx and UPS to move products and materials throughout the world.
 All freight shipments (151 lbs. or more) where GHSP is responsible for the cost will be handled through one of these forwarders unless specific deviation instructions are provided to you by GHSP.
-Parcel shipments or shipments totaling 150 pounds or less will be shipped directly to GHSP using GHSP's preferred Parcel carrier FedEx.
+Parcel shipments or shipments totaling 150 pounds or less will be shipped directly to GHSP using one of GHSP's preferred Parcel carrier's, FedEx or UPS.
 Please contact your Materials planner or your GHSP Buyer for the correct account number(s).